Lease or Buy: The Best Choice for Your Business

 Cost Per Print: The Great Equaliser

 Here is the thing that surprises most people: regardless of whether you lease or buy, the ongoing running cost is the same.
-The cost per print service agreement is based on your actual print volume, not on how you acquired the hardware.
-So the day to day cost of toner, maintenance and support is identical either way.
+The cost-per-print service agreement is based on your actual print volume, not on how you acquired the hardware.
+So, the day-to-day cost of toner, maintenance, and support is identical either way.

-The real difference between leasing and buying comes down to one question: do you want to pay several thousand pounds upfront for the hardware, or do you want to spread that cost over monthly payments?
+The real difference between leasing and buying comes down to one question: do you want to pay several thousand pounds upfront for the hardware?
+Or do you want to spread that cost over monthly payments?
 For most businesses, spreading the cost is the smarter financial decision.

 Which Is Right for You?

 As a general rule, leasing makes more sense for most businesses.
-The preserved cash flow, access to newer technology, and flexibility to upgrade at end of term outweigh the simplicity of buying for the majority of organisations.
+The preserved cash flow, access to newer technology, and flexibility to upgrade at the end of the term outweigh the simplicity of buying for the majority of organisations.

-If you are printing more than 1,000 pages per month, have multiple users sharing a device, or need features like scanning, copying and secure print release, leasing is almost always the smarter choice.
+If you are printing more than 1,000 pages per month, have multiple users sharing a device, or need features like scanning, copying, and secure print release, leasing is almost always the smarter choice.

 How XOS Can Help